Health Benefits of Jackfruit

 Cancer.
 Phytonutrients, like those found in jackfruit, are natural compounds that might have cancer-fighting benefits, such as preventing cancer cells from forming in your body.

 Osteoporosis.
 The magnesium in jackfruit helps your body to absorb calcium.
-This strengthens the bones and helps prevent conditions like osteoporosis.
+This strengthens the bones and helps prevent conditions such as osteoporosis.

 Infections.
 Jackfruits are used in traditional medicine.
 They contain natural compounds with antibacterial and antifungal properties.
 However, more research needs to be done to figure out how this works.